COVID-19 Vaccine and Kids: Safety & What to Expect

 COVID-19 Risk in Kids

-Even after treatment for infection, some children experience “long COVID” symptoms for months, including difficulty breathing, brain fog, extreme fatigue, and joint and body aches.
+After infection, some children experience “long COVID” symptoms for months, including difficulty breathing, brain fog, extreme fatigue, and joint and body aches.
+This can happen even if the infection had few or no symptoms.

-“In tandem with continued social distancing and mask wearing, vaccinating the pediatric population will allow for children to be safer when returning to school, sports and other activities,” says Sejal Bhavsar, M.D., a board-certified pediatric infectious diseases specialist.
+“Vaccinating the pediatric population will allow children to be safer in daycare, school, sports and other activities,” says Sejal Bhavsar, M.D., a board-certified pediatric infectious diseases specialist.
 “The vaccine can prevent both serious disease and the risk of any long-term problems associated with COVID-19.”

 What to Expect With the Vaccine

-“In the clinical trial, children reported side effects of the Pfizer vaccine that were similar to those seen in adults,” says Dr. Bhavsar.
+"Clinical trials have been conducted with thousands of children and teens to ensure the safety and efficacy of the vaccines.
+After vaccination, children have reported similar side effects as those in adults," says Dr. Bhavsar.
 “These side effects typically last for just a few days and may be more likely to occur after the second dose.”

 Those mild and temporary side effects may include: